ehharding/Angular-Laws/README.md

 You may need to go through a setup routine for the [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) plugin.
 Personally, I use the Night Owl theme.

-Finally, while Chrome, Edge, Firefox, and Opera are supported as browsers, I would highly recommend [Firefox](https://www.mozilla.org/en-US/new/) as your core development browser.
+Finally, while Chrome, Edge, Firefox, Opera, and Safari are supported as browsers, I would highly recommend [Firefox](https://www.mozilla.org/en-US/new/) as your core development browser.
 You will need it to properly run the project unit tests, anyways.

 ### Installing Project Dependencies
 You must now install the necessary dependencies for the project via NPM.
 From WebStorm's Terminal command line: